-- Collect and analyze relevant information about children and youth from a variety of interdisciplinary sources.
+Collect and analyze relevant information about children and youth from a variety of interdisciplinary sources and fields.

-- Present results from research in childhood and youth studies, both in writing and orally, to promote evidence-based knowledge to policy makers and service providers, as well as to general audiences.
+- Present results from research in childhood and youth studies, both in writing and orally, to promote evidence-based knowledge to policy makers, service providers, and general audiences.

 - Communicate effectively, intelligently and constructively during discussions on topics relevant to childhood and youth studies.

-- Identify strategies for and ethical and human rights implications of working with children and youth.
+- Identify strategies for ethical and human rights implications of working with children and youth.

-- Write non-academic reports, policy briefs, pamphlets and posters to communicate about specific issues in childhood and youth studies.
+- Write non-academic reports, policy briefs, pamphlets and posters to communicate about specific issues.

 - Critically review and evaluate strengths, weaknesses and limitations of a variety of childhood and youth research methodologies.